nopsys/CogNOS/README.md

 ## Building

-If you want to build everything from scratch, we have made it easy with the help of a few scripts.
-Just have a look at [BUILDING.md](BUILDING.md) for instructions.
+If you want to build everything from scratch, we provide a few scripts that make it easy.
+Go to [BUILDING.md](BUILDING.md) for instructions.

 ## Contributing